DaetwylerStephan/multi-scale-image-analysis/docs/PSF_analysis.rst

 axial (pixelvalue_lateral_um) directions.
 As preparation of bead samples often leads to aggregates, a maximally expected value of the PSF (in physical distances) can be chosen to exclude these aggregates from the visualization and median calculation (cutoff_lateralPSFvalue, cutoff_axialPSFvalue).
-To show the resulting plot of PSF values along the image directions while running the script, select: showbeadplot = True
+To show the resulting plot of PSF values along the image directions while running the script, select: showbeadplot = True.
+To plot the change of the average of multiple beads in this plot, set the pixel range over which beads are averaged with: averageplotstepsize = 100

 To run the script after changing the parameters, use the terminal with the activated conda environment (see Installation), navigate to the folder and enter: